dziobro/Education-Data-Primer/chapter1.md

 ex() %>%
   check_function("na.omit", not_called_msg = "Make sure to use `na.omit` to clearn the data")

+success_msg("Great Job!!
+Notice the data table has been organized and the glimpse command shows you the column names and the first couple of values.
+Look how the table has been condensed into Indicator and Value columns.")
 ```

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:172ffa9438
 ## Dive into the data
-Use the code window to examine and rehape the data to answer the question
+Use the code window to examine and rehape the data to answer the question.

-The data has been read in and loaded into the variable GatheredStudentData.
+The data has been read in and loaded into the variable `GatheredStudentData`.

-Use a combination of the following commands to examine the data and answer the question.
+Run the following command and examine the output.

 `GatheredStudentData %>% filter(Indicator=="ELA06") %>% arrange(desc(Value))`

+Modify your command to answer the question below.
+Take note of the Indicator and Value columns.

 Which student had the lowest MAT07 score?
 *** =instructions